Assam Career : ICAR NRCP Guwahati Recruitment 2025

 How to apply :

-Candidates must bring 5 copies of application form altogether annexed in Annexure-I. They must also bring his/her original copies as well as one self attested copy of all certificates mentioned in Annexure-II including experience certificate at the time of interview.
+The candidate must bring 5 copies of application form annexed in Annexure-I. The candidate must also bring his/her original copies as well as one self attested copy of all certificates mentioned in Annexure-II including experience certificate, at the time of interview, failing which the candidate will not be allowed to appear for the interview

 Detailed Advertisement : Click Here